 One of the advantages of storing raw data in a data lake is the ability to ‘replay’ a historical state of affairs.
 This is hard to achieve in databases as they store data in a mutable state, which makes testing a hypothesis on historical impossible in many cases – e.g., if we choose to reduce costs by preprocessing or pruning the data before loading it into the database.
 Even when it is possible, the performance stress and costs of running such a query could make it prohibitive, creating tension between operations and exploratory analysis.

 Data lakes are based on an event sourcing architecture where raw data is stored untouched.
 When a hypothesis presents itself, historical data is streamed from object storage for quick validation.

 Data lake tools should reduce the friction of orchestrating such ad-hoc workloads and make it easy to extract a historical dataset, without creating large operational overhead.
 This is achieved by ensuring multiple copies of the data are stored according to a predetermined retention policy, while data lineage, schema changes and metadata is kept for the purpose of retrieving a previous state of the data.

 6. Ability to update tables over time

 While databases typically support updates and deletes to tables, data lakes are composed of partitioned files which predicates on an append-only model.
 This can create difficulty in storing transactional data, implementing CDC in a data lake, or to address regulatory concerns.
 In order to comply with GDPR or CCPA requests, organizations must be able to accurately retrieve and delete any copy of PII stored on their infrastructure.

-Modern data lake ETL tools should provide the means to bypass this limitation by enabling upserts in the storage layer, as well as in the output tables being used for analytic purposes.
+Modern data lake engineering tools should provide the means to bypass this limitation by enabling upserts in the storage layer, as well as in the output tables being used for analytic purposes.
 In order to do so, these tools can leverage in-memory indices or key-value stores that enable developers to access and update records in object storage.

 Want to learn more about Data Lake ETL?